-By reaching its customers faster the company saw an increase of 48% in generated leads and more importantly an 18% growth in sales.
+By reaching its customers faster, the company saw an increase of 48% in generated leads and, more importantly, an 18% growth in sales.

-Nergis Sevin, Digital Marketing Lead at Mercedes-Benz Trk commented on the campaign: “In the digital environment, our first aim is to create the best user experiences for our digital sources.
-LeadsBridge accelerated our customer experience journey by providing us with the fastest way at the first point of contact with our customers.
+“In the digital environment, our first aim is to create the best user experiences for our digital sources,” says Nergis Sevin, the Digital Marketing Lead at Mercedes-Benz Trk.
+“LeadsBridge accelerated our customer experience journey by providing us with the fastest way at the first point of contact with our customers.
 So, we could get a more qualified lead and sales amounts.”

 ASI Audiology & Hearing Instruments

 Thanks to LeadsBridge and Facebook Lead Ads, ASI Audiology and Hearing Instruments managed to schedule more than 20 appointments, lowering the cost per lead to $ 9.32 against the $200 they paid before the advertising campaign.

-Another success story comes from Almundo, the omnichannel travel company with more than 70 branch offices worldwide.
+Almundo is an omnichannel travel company with more than 70 branch offices worldwide.

-Eduardo Pocai Almeida, Head of Growth & Performance at Almundo said: “We will keep using Facebook Lead Ads and LeadsBridge connected with our marketing tools.
+Eduardo Pocai Almeida, the Head of Growth & Performance at Almundo, said: “We will keep using Facebook Lead Ads and LeadsBridge connected with our marketing tools.
 The possibility to create exciting, on-brand experiences to expand our audiences in a scalable fashion and meet our performance KPIs.”

 If you are eager to read more stories of companies that had successful campaigns with Facebook Lead Ads, click here.

-Facebook Lead Ads Strategies
+Facebook Lead Ads strategies

 Create lookalikes from real customers and not prospects

-One of Facebook’s targeting options is Facebook Lookalike Audiences, which is very valuable to target an audience with interests and demographics similar to your current customers.
-A best practice when using Lookalike Audiences is to not create a Lookalike Audience from prospects.
-If you do, you will have a bigger list of less qualified leads.
-But when you create a Lookalike Audience from those who have already converted to customers, you are building a true profile of your ideal customer.
+One of Facebook’s targeting options is Facebook Lookalike Audiences, which is valuable to target an audience with interests and demographics similar to your current customers.
+The best approach when using Lookalike Audiences is to avoid creating a Lookalike Audience from prospects.
+This way, you will have a more extensive list of less qualified leads and, consequently, a lower targeting accuracy.

 Create an attractive copy for your ad